Retaining The Multigenerational Workforce

-With the “mass exodus” of the Baby Boomers comes a shift in the demographics of the American workforce as more members of the Generation X and Millennials step into the shoes of the departing Boomers, bringing with them their own expectations, needs, communication styles and more.
+With the "mass exodus" of the Baby Boomers comes a shift in the demographics of the American workforce as more members of the Generation X and Millennials step into the shoes of the departing Boomers, bringing with them their own Tips For Managing A Multigenerational Workforce.
 Employers who figure out a way to successfully embrace and navigate these generational differences will reap the benefits of an engaged, diverse workforce.
-Those who don’t will likely see some of their most skilled and valued employees move on to those who do.
+Those who don't will likely see some of their most skilled and valued employees move on to those who do.

 Deanna Bretado, one of G&A Partners' experienced human resources advisors, recently offered her insight on the keys to retaining a multigenerational workforce in an article that appeared on Property Casualty 360.